-We have audited the internal control over financial reporting of Vipshop Holdings Limited and subsidiaries and VIE and VIE' subsidiaries (the "Group") as of December 31, 2016, based on the criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-The Group's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Annual Report on Internal Control over Financing Reporting.
-Our responsibility is to express an opinion on the Group's internal control over financial reporting based on our audit.
+We have audited the internal control over financial reporting of Vipshop Holdings Limited, subsidiaries, VIEs and VIEs' subsidiaries (the "Group") as of December 31, 2017, based on criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+In our opinion, the Group maintained, in all material respects, effective internal control over financial reporting as of December 31, 2017, based on criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring organizations of the Treadway Commission (COSO).
+In our opinion, the Group maintained, in all material respects, effective internal control over financial reporting as of December 31, 2017, based on criteria established in Internal Control-Integrated Framework (2013) issued by COSO.